 When I started out with the long rod, I was a dry-fly snob.
 I probably watched too many Saturday-morning ESPN outdoors shows with massive caddis hatches.
 The reality is nymph fishing is the most consistent way to catch trout.
 Once I put my ego aside and learned how to high-stick nymph fish, the more I caught fish.
 Was it pretty?
 No. Was it effective?
 Yes.

-If there’s a hatch, bring your dry-fly box.
+However, if there’s a hatch, bring your dry-fly box.
 If not, reach for a subsurface fly.
 You will catch more fish and you’ll consider it a religious experience when the Green Drake hatch arrives.

 Fish the Foam